momochi000/typewar/README.md

 ## CURRENT

-#### Setup system to collect typing data when the battle ends
-Can just be stubbed for now
 #### REFACTOR: Backbone models should live inside of entities/components
 The only reason to need a backbone model is to make contact with the server or to encapsulate some more abstract data/functionality.
 I shouldn't mix and